-The Colorado Nutrition Obesity Research Center (NORC) is requesting applications for pilot and feasibility projects to support new investigators with projects relevant to nutrition or obesity who have no independent NIH (or comparable) funding.
+The Colorado Nutrition Obesity Research Center (NORC) offers an annual pilot and feasibility program to support new investigators with projects relevant to nutrition or obesity who have no independent NIH (or comparable) funding.
 The goal of the program is to help junior investigators perform studies that will help them build their independent research program and support their efforts to acquire a career development award (K01, K08, K23, VA CDA2 or similar award) or their first independent R01 award.
 The program supports a broad range of research on nutrition and obesity, which includes, but is not limited to, the following areas:

 Investigators early in their training are strongly advised to identify a mentor who will help support the applicant in the conduct of the proposed project (a mentor support form is included in the application packet).
 Absence of documented evidence of mentor's support for post-doctoral applicants will be considered a relative weakness.
 Evidence in the application that the mentor or department is prepared to provide some level of matching funds will be considered a strength, but it is not required.
-Use of one of the NORC Core Labs (see http://cunorc.org/ for more information) in the proposed project is strongly encouraged and will be viewed a relative strength.
+Use of one of the NORC Core Labs (found here) in the proposed project is strongly encouraged and will be viewed a relative strength.

 FUNDING: Proposals can request up to $40,000 (direct costs) paid over a 2-year award period ($20,000/yr.).
 Successful applicants will be required to provide a progress report after the first year of funding, and the second year of funding will be contingent on demonstrated progress towards the proposal’s original objectives and the ongoing availability of funds.
 No support for computers is allowed, but salary may be requested for technical support and/or the principal investigator.
 Requests for travel expenses cannot exceed $1,000/year.
 Expenses in all categories especially any requested salary support must be carefully justified.